affeltrucken/AldinsBlog/src/lib/posts/python-decrypter-encrypter-shellcode.md

 ## Conclusion

 And that's it!
 Now we can make our code a little bit less detectable.
 I actually managed to bypass Defender completely using a msfvenom payload and my crypter.
-If you wan't to check out my code or contribute, go to my **[GitHub](https://github.com/affeltrucken/ITST24_programming/tree/main/python/project2)**, just be sure to turn off sample submission if you want to test out the crypter ;)
+If you want to check out my code or contribute, go to my **[GitHub](https://github.com/affeltrucken/ITST24_programming/tree/main/python/project2)**, just be sure to turn off sample submission if you want to test out the crypter ;)